UMD-CDCL/septentrio_ros_node/README.md

 1. Clone this package into your ROS workspace and build it
 2. Turn on your Mosaic X5 RTK module
-3. Make sure the module is configured correctly
+3. Make sure the module is configured correctly.
+Configuration page can be found at `192.168.3.1` on a browser with the Mosaic X5 connected over the USB C connection.
-  *
-4. Set position streaming to "Serial" with
-  * Port: USB to PC
-  * Baud rate: 115200
-  * Format: NMEA
+  * Enable L3 band by going to Admin > Expert Control > Control Panel > Navigation > Advanced User Setting > Signal/Satellite Tracking, and enable all satellite bands [Check all boxes].
+  * Go to NMEA/SBF Out menu and add a new NMEA steam over USB1 with the `GGA`, `GST` and `VTG` messages at 100msec interval.
+  * Go to Corrections menu and set RTCMv3 input on the USB2 port.
+  * Go to GNSS menu and make sure the positioning mode is set to Rover, RTK enabled and reference position set to auto.
-5. The node automatically finds the device serial port using pyudev (install `pip3 install pyudev` if not installed), and starts it.
+4. The node automatically finds the device serial port using pyudev (install `pip3 install pyudev` if not installed), and starts it.
-6. Run using `ros2 run septentrio_ros_node nmea_serial_driver`
+5. Run using `ros2 run septentrio_ros_node nmea_serial_driver`

 ## Driver Details